 I’m not usually one to put food items on my list of things to do, but it’s here that I’ll make an exception.
 Chicago Deep Dish pizza is a must try when you are here.
 But this is not a typical pizza.
 Admittedly, a Chicago Deep Dish pizza is more like a casserole than an pizza.

 While you’ll find loads of options for Chicago pizza, the three most popular are Lou Malnati’s, Giordano’s, and Pequod’s.
 All are good, but I admit that I like Giordano’s the best.
-Lou Malnati’s sauce is better, but Giordano’s has a much better cheese-to-pizza ratio (is that a thing?).
+Lou Malnati’s sauce is better, but Giordano’s has a much better cheese-to-pizza ratio (is that a thing?) and as a Wisconsinite, cheese is important.

 Shedd Aquarium